Reubzz/py-practice/readme.md

 ### Explain operators in python with suitable example (5 opeerators)
 ### Write a program to use membership and Indetity operators.
 ### Explain Compilar and Interpreter.
 ### Short note on conditional statements.
-### Short note on loopong statemetns in python.
-### Write a short program to demonstrate use of looping statemnts.
+Write a short program to demonstrate the same.
-### Write a short program to demonstrate use of conditional statements.
+### Short note on looping statemetns in python.
+Write a short program to demonstrate the same.
 </details>

 <details>